Step-Aware Residual-Guided Diffusion for EEG Spatial Super-Resolution¶

 Key Findings¶

-- Effectively mitigates spatial-spectral shift between low-density and high-density recordings
+- Effectively mitigates spatial-spectral shifts between low-density and high-density recordings.

 Ablation Study¶